-Carefully drop couple of small objects into the mixture and observe what happens.
+- Carefully drop a couple of small objects into the mixture and observe what happens.
 Can you find an object to float on each layer?

-We used: honey, golden syrup ( or corn syrup ), washing up liquid ( dish soap ), water and food colouring, vegetable oil in that order.
+We used honey, golden syrup ( or corn syrup ), washing up liquid ( dish soap ), water and food colouring, and vegetable oil, in that order.

 Density of Liquids

-Each of the liquids have a different mass of molecules or different numbers of parts squashed into the same volume of liquid, this makes them have different densities and therefore one can sit on top of the other – the more dense a liquid is the heavier it is.
+Each of the liquids has a different mass of molecules or different numbers of parts squashed into the same volume of liquid; this makes them have different densities.
+Therefore, one can sit on top of the other – the more dense a liquid is the heavier it is.

-Lava lamps are a fun experiment to demonstrate the fact that oil and water don’t mix.
+Homemade Lava lamps are a fun activity demonstrating that oil and water don’t mix.

-Show your friends a science magic trick and fantastic density demonstration.
-This uses salt to change the density of one colour of water.
+Show your friends a science magic trick and a fantastic density demonstration.
+This activity uses salt to change the density of one colour of the water.

 We also have a pirate themed density bottle.
 Pirate treasure is perfect for hiding in the layers.

-Did you know that if you reduce the density of an object that sinks in water it will float?
-We did this with a heavy ball and used bubble wrap to make it less dense.
+Did you know that if you reduce the density of an object that sinks in water, it will float?
+We tried this with a heavy ball and used bubble wrap to make it less dense.
 The addition of the bubble wrap made the ball float!